Tomáš Berdych: 2011: Sixth title, World Tour Finals semi-final

-Berdych's next tournament was the 2011 Shanghai Rolex Masters.
-As sixth seed, he received a bye into the second round.
-Berdych continued his good run of form by defeating compatriot Radek Štěpánek, before falling to Feliciano López in straight sets.
+Berdych's next tournament was the 2011 Shanghai Rolex Masters, where he beat defeating compatriot Radek Štěpánek, before falling to Feliciano López in straight sets.
 Berdych next played at the 2011 Swiss Indoors Basel.
-He lost in the first round to eventual finalist Kei Nishikori 6–3, 3–6, 2–6.
+He lost in the first round to eventual finalist Kei Nishikori.

 Berdych then competed at the 2011 BNP Paribas Masters held in Paris, France, the final ATP World Tour Masters 1000 tournament of the season.
-As the fifth seed, Berdych received a bye into the second round.
-In the second round, Berdych defeated Fernando Verdasco 6–3, 7–5.
-In the third round, Berdych defeated Janko Tipsarević 7–5, 6–4.
-Because of this victory, Berdych qualified for the 2011 ATP World Tour Finals, along with Jo-Wilfried Tsonga and Mardy Fish.
+Berdych defeated Fernando Verdasco.
+In the third round, Berdych defeated Janko Tipsarević and qualified for the 2011 ATP World Tour Finals.
 This was Berdych's second consecutive year to qualify for the ATP World Tour Finals.
 In the quarterfinals, Berdych shocked the 2nd seed, Andy Murray 4–6, 7–6, 6–4, ending the Scotsman's 17-match winning streak.
-In the semifinal, Berdych lost to the 3rd seed (and eventual champion), Roger Federer 4–6, 3–6.
+In the semifinal, Berdych lost to Roger Federer.

 Berdych's final tournament of the 2011 season was the 2011 ATP World Tour Finals.
 He came into the year-end championships as the 7th seed and was placed in Group A along with Novak Djokovic, Andy Murray (Later replaced by Janko Tipsarević), and David Ferrer.
-In the first tie, Berdych lost to top seed, Novak Djokovic 6–3, 3–6, 6–7, after Berdych squandered match point at 5–4 in the final set.
+Berdych lost to top seed, Novak Djokovic after he squandered match point at 5–4 in the final set.
 In the second tie, Berdych was meant to face Andy Murray, but he was replaced by the alternate, Janko Tipsarević, after Murray pulled out of the tournament with a groin injury.
-Berdych was forced to come back from a set down and hold match point in the final set tie-breaker, but he eventually won 2–6, 6–3, 7–6.
+Berdych came back from a set down and held match point in the final set tie-breaker, but he eventually won.
 In the final tie of the group stages, Berdych faced the 5th seed, David Ferrer.
-Berdych again came back from a set down to defeat Ferrer 3–6, 7–5, 6–1.
+Berdych again came back from a set down to defeat Ferrer.
 This victory meant that Berdych won his group and he qualified for the semifinals for the first time in his career.
-In the semifinals, Berdych fell to the 6th seed, Jo-Wilfried Tsonga 3–6, 5–7.
+In the semifinals, Berdych fell to the 6th seed, Jo-Wilfried Tsonga in straight sets.
 Berdych ended the season ranked 7th.